Industry Updates - Vending, Micro Markets and Office Coffee Services

 We have buyers!

 GREAT News? - This industry has more buyers than ever before!
-Due to the Covid narrative hurting many food service operations, we have interested companies looking for acquisitions – especially in vending.
+After the Covid narrative hurting many food service operations, we have interested companies looking for acquisitions – especially in vending.
 We are seeing Micro Markets replace cafeterias and food service locations.
 The easiest and fastest way for food service providers to continue growth is to acquire talent through acquisitions.
 We have multiple buyers so reach out to see what we can do for you to make the exit plan strategy easier and more lucrative.
 Most buyers will want your employees and talent, so you can factor this in to your decision.

 From a real customer that I sold the business in April, 2020: